Fudan-iGEM/2024-wiki/src/notebook.md

 We started to put CDS of Nik operon into [ribozyme containing](https://parts.igem.org/Part:BBa_K4765020) pET vector.

-We led [STEAMed](/fudan/inclusivity#STEAMed) educational activities.
+We led [STEAMed](/fudan/inclusivity/#STEAMed) educational activities.

 We went to [Suzhou](https://en.wikipedia.org/wiki/Suzhou) and attended the 11th [Conference of the China iGEM Community](https://community.igem.org/events/igem-at-11th-ccic-synbio-nexus) where we won awards.

-After returning to [Shanghai](https://en.wikipedia.org/wiki/Shanghai), we interviewed Professor Zhu 需要HP页面链接精确到# on nanoparticle safety.
+After returning to [Shanghai](https://en.wikipedia.org/wiki/Shanghai), we interviewed [Professor Zhu](/fudan/human-practices/#c3-2-discuss-with-professor-zhu-xiuping) on nanoparticle safety.

 We continued our molecular cloning, and engaged with Professor Don W. Cleveland in scientific discussions (low left of [the image](#fig7)).